dbc2201/Immersion2k19_C/README.md

 six-year-old
 The word isograms, however, is not an isogram, because the s repeats.

+Your code should pass the following test cases

+""
+NULL
+"isogram"
+"eleven"
+"zzyzx"
+"subdermatoglyphic"
+"Alphabet"
+"alphAbet"
+"thumbscrew-japingly"
+"thumbscrew-jappingly"
+"six-year-old"
+"Emily Jung Schwartzkopf"
+"accentor"
+"angola"

+### You may choose to use pre-defined C libraries instead of writing the whole functionality over.

 ---

 ## How to acquire a JetBrains License